luminary-cloud/steam-account-manager/README.md

 - Per-account launch method: stop after login, launch CS2, or launch CS2 with a user-supplied external loader.
 - Open any account signed-in in your browser from the right-click menu.

+### Background refresh
+- Refresh every account on launch, or schedule a logon task that refreshes in the background and notifies on new bans or cooldown changes.
+- The logon task can instead just open the app, optionally minimized.

 ### Import and export
 - Passphrase-protected `.sambundle` to carry accounts between machines, with a merge